-Scientists have found an unexplained cache of fossilized shark teeth in an area where there should be none — in a 2900-year-old site in the City of David in Jerusalem.
-This is at least 80 km from where these fossils would be expected to be found.
+Scientists have discovered an unexplained cache of fossilized shark teeth in an area where there should be none — in a 2,900-year-old site in the City of David in Jerusalem.
+This is at least 80 km (50 miles) from where these fossils would be expected to be found.
 There is no conclusive proof of why the cache was assembled, but it may be that the 80 million-year-old teeth were part of a collection, dating from just after the death of King Solomon.
 The same team has now unearthed similar unexplained finds in other parts of ancient Judea.

 Presenting the work at the Goldschmidt Conference, lead researcher, Dr. Thomas Tuetken (University of Mainz, Institute of Geosciences) said: